Lemons and fennel add color and fresh flavor to no-fuss Roast Leg of Lamb with Apple Mint Chutney.

 - ⅓ cup fresh mint chopped

-In a small bowl, combine 3 tbsp oil, the zest, juice and garlic.
-In another bowl, combine 2 tsp salt, the mustard powder, pepper, celery seed, nutmeg and allspice.
+- In a small bowl, combine 3 tablespoon oil, the zest, juice and garlic.
+In another bowl, combine 2 teaspoon salt, the mustard powder, pepper, celery seed, nutmeg and allspice.

-Meanwhile, on a rimmed baking sheet, toss together fennel, lemons, remaining 2 tbsp oil and ½ tsp salt.
+- Meanwhile, on a rimmed baking sheet, toss together fennel, lemons, remaining 2 tablespoon oil and ½ teaspoon salt.
 After 1 hr of roasting lamb, place fennel and lemons on sheet on lower rack.
 Roast, turning once, until fennel is golden and tender, about 40 min.